devyanshuk/graph-editor/README.md

   2. __Open__ - Prompt the user for a filename, then read the graph from that file.

   3. __Save__ - Save the graph to a file.
 If the graph was previously read from a file, it is saved back to that same file.
-         <br />         If not, the program prompts the user for a filename where the graph should be saved.
+                If not, the program prompts the user for a filename where the graph should be saved.

   4. __Quit__ - Exit the application.